Pay-per-call APIs for software that buys for itself.

 -

 Wallet signs an EIP-3009 authorization.
-Gasless.
+No gas in your wallet.

 The authorization goes back in a single